mesosphere/dcos-commons/frameworks/cassandra/docs/api-reference.md

 # Service Status Info

-Send a GET request to the `/v1/state/properties/suppressed` endpoint to learn if Elastic is in a `suppressed` state and not receiving offers.
+Send a GET request to the `/v1/state/properties/suppressed` endpoint to learn if Apache Cassandra is in a `suppressed` state and not receiving offers.
 If a service does not need offers, Mesos can "suppress" it so that other services are not starved for resources.

-You can use this request to troubleshoot: if you think Elastic should be receiving resource offers, but is not, you can use this API call to see if Elastic is suppressed.
+You can use this request to troubleshoot: if you think Apache Cassandra should be receiving resource offers, but is not, you can use this API call to see if Apache Cassandra is suppressed.
 ```
 curl -H "Authorization: token=$auth_token" "<dcos_url>/service/cassandra/v1/state/properties/suppressed"